Understanding the Exact Cost of an Employee

 4. Market Conditions

 The law of supply and demand in the employment market can affect the employment cost.
-Companies provide a more competitive benefits package to top talents with rare skill sets, which can cause higher employee costs.
+Companies may adjust their compensation packages based on supply and demand forecasting, offering competitive benefits to attract top talent with rare skill sets.

 On the other hand, a high supply of human resources in a position will not have a compensation lower than the set minimum wage by the state.